deploifai/meteorite/README.md

 - [x] Pass POST request String and JSON into the Python function.
 - [x] Return String and JSON with the correct content type headers.
 - [x] Graceful error handling (⚠️ Priority).
-- [ ] Customise the route and port for the main task.
+- [x] Customise the port for the server
 - [ ] Allow more datatypes for POST request to the model.
 - [ ] Create more examples.